vstoms/vitepress/docs/naming-conventions.md

 ## Service Principals and User Managed Identities

-Service principals and user managed identities should be named with a prefix of `Omnia` and a meaningful description of the intended use.
+Service principals and user managed identities should be named with a prefix of `FFT` and a meaningful description of the intended use.
 The name should use CamelCase and `-` is allowed as a replacement for space. *No spaces allowed in name*.

 Examples: